The Hussman Funds pursue a value-conscious, historically-informed, risk-managed investment discipline focused on the complete market cycle.

 Value-conscious, historically informed, risk managed discipline focused on the complete market cycle

 Since 2000, Hussman Strategic Advisors, Inc. has been the investment advisor to the Hussman Funds.
-We use an ensemble of evidence to classify investment conditions, with “valuation” and “market action” being the most important considerations .
+We integrate a wide range of evidence to classify investment conditions, with “valuation” and “market action” being the most important considerations .

 Valuation focuses on the relationship between current security prices and the long-term stream of cash flows expected to be delivered in the future.
 While earnings are important, the simple fact is that stocks are not a claim on earnings.
 In order to provide for future growth, a portion of earnings is reinvested in capital that will depreciate away.
 A portion is diluted by grants of options to corporate insiders.
 A portion must be retained as working capital to support future revenue growth.
 Stocks are a claim on free cash flow – the portion of earnings that remains after all other claims have been satisfied.
 This free cash flow can be used either to pay dividends or to repurchase stock for the benefit of shareholders (reducing the number of shares outstanding and thereby increasing the ownership stake of existing shareholders).
 The higher the price an investor pays for a given stream of future cash flows, the lower the long-term return earned by that investor.
 The lower the price an investor pays for a given stream of future cash flows, the higher the long-term return earned by that investor.